-Enjoy a picnic lunch at one of two picnic areas located at Mark Twain State Park:
+Enjoy a picnic lunch at one of two picnic areas located in the park:

 Buzzard's Roost Picnic Area has about 30 individual picnic sites.
 The overlook in this area offers a panoramic view of Mark Twain Lake and is one of the most photographed locations on the lake.
 The Highway 107 Picnic Area has six picnic sites and is located near the boat ramp off of Highway 107.
 All picnic sites are available on a first-come, first-served basis.

-An enclosed shelter known as Huck Hall is available by reservation only.
-The building holds up to 100 people and rents for $75 (June through August) and $65 (September through May).
+- An enclosed shelter, known as Huck Hall, is available by reservation only.
+The building holds up to 100 people and rents for $100 a day.
 It has folding tables and chairs, two modern restrooms, a small kitchen with a refrigerator and stove and two outdoor cooking grills.
 Groups larger than 100 need special permission from the facility manager to use Huck Hall.

 A modern playground, completed in 2002, is perfect for the kids and is located in Buzzard's Roost Picnic Area.